 Particularly of interest are the welcome offers, which are promotions intended to entice new users to a service.
 Online poker providers in Michigan generally offer some sort of bonus for new users.
 Let’s look into some of the most common online poker bonuses and how they work:

 No-deposit bonuses / free money bonuses

 No-deposit bonuses are as they sound– you don’t have to deposit any funds into your online poker account before you get access to them.
 In a sense, they are free money.
-For example, a site like PokerStars might offer Michigan players something like $30 in tournament tickets or bonus cash to use at the tables just for signing up.
+For example, a site like PokerStars might offer Michigan players something like $50 in tournament tickets or bonus cash to use at the tables just for signing up and playing one hand.
 These sorts of offers are typically waiting in a new users account immediately after they are created, though some may require an opt-in… be sure to read the terms and conditions.

 A deposit bonus, often referred to as a match bonus, is where an online poker provider will match a certain amount of your first deposit with bonus cash.
 For example, with use of a specific promo code an online poker room might offer a 100% up to $600 deposit match bonus.
 That means the site will match your deposit, dollar for dollar (100%) up to a total of $600.
 With poker offers the bonus dollars aren’t available for use right away.
 Instead, as you play you gradually unlock the bonus cash to your account.

 Reload bonuses, in a nutshell, are deposit match bonuses that apply to deposits other than your first ever deposit.
 These are offered as an incentive for existing players to “reload” their bankrolls and keep playing with the service.
 It’s a great to see online poker providers incentivizing existing users to stay with the site.